impredicative/podgenai/README.md

 A nonzero exitcode exists if there is an error.

 ### Usage as library
-This package is not available on PyPI due to its unpolished nature, but it can nevertheless be called as a library.
-The output file path is returned.
-If failed, a subclass of the `podgenai.exceptions.Error` exception is raised.
+When called as a function, the output file path is returned.
+If it fails, a subclass of the `podgenai.exceptions.Error` exception is raised.

 ```python
 from pathlib import Path